What to pack for Patagonia?

 These things are beside the obvious stuff such as toiletries, socks, and underwear, which are essential things to have on all your packing lists.

 Patagonia is quite a casual place.
-Most of people go there to enjoy the outdoors, so you’re rarely going to meet people who dress up all fancy.
+Most of people go there to enjoy the outdoors, so you’re rarely going to meet people who dress up.

-The weather doesn’t change just because you’re not hiking, though, so long sleeves and pants are the best choices.
-Although in the restaurants it might be warm enough for a t-shirt – especially after a couple of drinks, haha!
-Just remember to take a jacket with you for the walk back to the hotel.
+The weather doesn’t change just because you’re not hiking, so long sleeves and pants are still the best choice.
+And just remember to take a jacket for the walk back.

 For shoes, sneakers or whatever else you find comfortable is definitely enough.